UltraEngine/Documentation/CPP/Widget_DoubleClick.md

 ## Remarks

-This is a *protected* method.
+This is a protected virtual method.
 It can only be used by declaring it in a custom widget.